-It covers how technical teams can help product evolution, by designing an API that’s ready to evolve together with the product.
+This guide covers how technical teams can help product evolution and easy maintenance, designing an API that’s simple to evolve together with the product.

 To build a house, it’s necessary to go through different phases before stacking the first brick.
 The architect needs to pay attention to everything, drawing all the technical details and documenting the architecture design.